-Background: Lampreys are an ancient type of fish.
-With a suckered mouth, rather than jaws, they are quite unlike any other fish species in Britain or Ireland.
+Background: Lampreys are an ancient, pre-historic type of fish.
+They are unique as they have a suckered mouth, rather than jaws, they are quite unlike any other fish species in Britain or Ireland.

 Lampreys are fairly widespread in the UK.
 However, during this century, the habitats they depend on have suffered from a range of impacts, including pollution, land use change and river engineering.
 Pollution can have a direct toxic effect, silt from surrounding land can smother important breeding habitats, and river engineering can remove important nursery areas.
 Artificial weirs and dams can block migration to feeding and breeding habitats.

 Information about the abundance and distribution of lampreys within the Cardigan Bay SAC is very limited.
 However, fishermen using the Teifi and Aeron rivers report that lamprey have been caught for generations and recent records show the occurrence of both species in the Teifi.